Incentive and Rebate Programs

 Residential Renewable Energy Tax Credit

-If you own your home or business property, there is a 30% Federal Tax Credit available in years 2022, 2023 and 2024.
+If you own your home or business property, there is a 30% Federal Tax Credit available in certain years.
 This tax credit is calculated based on the entire cost of the solar installation which may include costs associated with the installation such as electric upgrades, structural enhancements, and/or tree removal.
-The credit is a dollar for dollar reduction of your tax liability, not simply a deduction to taxable income.
-Businesses can also take advantage of accelerated depreciation (MACRS) on their solar investment which further lowers the net cost of the system.
-Learn more: https://programs.dsireusa.org/system/program/detail/1235

 Solar Renewable Energy Certificates (SRECs)

-Maximize Savings with Solar Renewable Energy Certificates (SRECs).
 In Illinois, the Solar Renewable Energy Certificates (SREC) program offers a powerful incentive for both home and business owners to invest in solar energy.
 This program rewards systems with incentives based on production.
 For systems up to 10 kilowatts (kW) AC, the incentive is delivered as a lump sum 9-18 months post-commissioning.
+(Program Years: 2020-2021-2022-2023-2024-2025)

 The SREC incentive can significantly reduce your project’s overall cost.
 To learn more about the program, visit illinoisshines.com